kashtelanix/shroom_control/README.md

 If you order from aliexpress you can get all parts for less than 20$ (not counting the box).

-Links to buy the parts:
+Links to buy most of the parts:
 - [box](https://www.ikea.com/us/en/cat/storage-boxes-baskets-10550/)
 - [box lid](https://www.ikea.com/us/en/p/samla-lid-for-box-15-34-gallon-clear-90110301/)
 - [arduino nano](https://www.aliexpress.com/item/1pcs-lot-Nano-3-0-controller-compatible-for-arduino-nano-CH340-USB-driver-NO-CABLE/32824272738.html)